Federal Funding Responses to Questions

 https://www.youtube.com/watch?v=PXbSeJ3avEg

 Retraction of statements or positions is not unusual among public figures.
-Similar statements were made and later regretted or retracted by others in government-related functions.
-Retractions are not an impediment to employment or appointment.
+Similar statements were made and later regretted or retracted by others in professional positions and government-related functions.
+Retractions are not an impediment to employment, appointment, or election.

 https://www.youtube.com/shorts/nu8yn6TwGgw